zekedou/combo-fullstack-lite/README.md

 $ MIX_ENV=prod mix release
 ```

-Here are some useful release commands you can run in any release environment:
+Here are some useful release commands you can run:

 ```
 # To start your system with the Combo server running